How Modern Digital Marketing Funnels Balance Traffic, Trust, and Value

-For small businesses, effective digital marketing is more important now than it’s ever been.
+For small businesses, effective digital marketing funnels are more important now than they’ve ever been.
 The customer’s journey is more likely to be an online journey.
 Attracting and leading customers to buy your product or request services from your small business is now an online process.

-Effective Digital Marketing relies heavily on marketing funnels.
-Funnels are one of the most successful ways to drive users to your virtual door.
+Profitable Digital Marketing relies heavily on marketing funnels.
+Funnels are one of the most efficient ways to drive users to your virtual door.

-A marketing funnel has three parts: the top, the middle and the bottom.
-Marketing needs to drive quality traffic into the top of the funnel.
+A marketing funnel has three parts: the top, the middle, and the bottom.
+Marketing needs to drive quality traffic to the top of the funnel.
 The middle of the funnel uses microtransactions to build trust.
 The bottom of the funnel is where marketing delivers a mutual exchange of value.

 It begins with an awareness stage at the top and widest part of the funnel.
 This is where digital marketing attracts future customers.

 As prospects travel through the funnel, trust is built using a series of microtransactions.
 This can be as simple as a post or page interaction, or the exchange of an email address for a lead magnet through to a purchase where value is created.
 Value for the customer and value for the small business.

 Top-of-Funnel – Tactics that Drive Traffic

 Top-of-funnel traffic can be generated in many ways.
 For most small businesses, high-quality, relevant content that’s promoted using digital ads is the most effective.
 Promote the content using Social Media and inexpensive traffic ads on Facebook and Instagram.
 Set the target audiences to broadly represent your best customers.

 Your business’s Facebook page is a good resource for this initial targeting.
 Access your business Facebook page and look for Insights on the menu.
 Click into this area and Facebook will give you an overview of the characteristics of people who interact with your page.